2DGD-F0TH/2DGD_F0TH/chapters/5_CollisionDetection.md

 ### Collision Between Two Points

-This is the simplest case: points are uni-dimensional objects, and the only way two points can collide is when they have the same coordinates.
+This is the simplest case: points are mono-dimensional objects, and the only way two points can collide is when they have the same coordinates.

 An example algorithm would be the following: